Terra Deva

 Terra Deva McNair (born June 22, 1976) is an American singer, actress, and dancer, best known for performing on seasons 4 and 5 of Disney Channel's The All New Mickey Mouse Club.

 Biography

 Deva was born in San Jose, California on June 22, 1976.
 She lived for several years in New York and London and currently resides in Los Angeles.
 She has two older sisters named Sheria and Nia.

 Deva landed her first job starring in the television show The All New Mickey Mouse Club and was a part of the cast for two seasons.
-In early 1993 at age 16, she left the show.
+In early 1993, at age 16, she left the show.

+She is also known for being the vocalist on the song "At Night" by Swiss music project Shakedown.